 The failure mode is not honesty.
 Most teams are surprisingly direct when given the space.[2]
 The failure mode is structural: retro output lives in dozens of unconnected documents scattered across Confluence pages, Notion databases, and Google Docs, each formatted differently, each forgotten within days.
 No human re-reads 26 retro transcripts back-to-back.
 The longitudinal record does not exist.

 An agent can hold all 26 in working memory.
-That is the entire premise of this article: a pipeline that ingests a year of retros, normalizes their incompatible formats, clusters recurring themes by semantic similarity, and ranks them by how much the team is actually paying for each one.
+That's the entire premise of this article: a pipeline that ingests a year of retros, normalizes their incompatible formats, clusters recurring themes by semantic similarity, and ranks them by how much the team is actually paying for each one.
 Output is a report ordered by frequency, sentiment, and recurrence velocity — not a feeling.

 The retro is honest.
 The system around the retro has no memory.